Karl has been a freelance writer for over 10 years. He's passionate about music, art, and writing.

-One aspect of Synthia that I find enjoyable is the strong melodic writing that Omegagon brings to bear on the album.
-He crafts melodies that are memorable, catchy and able to convey a wide range of emotion.
+One aspect of Synthia that I find enjoyable is the strong melodic writing that Omegagon brings to the album.
+He crafts melodies that are memorable, catchy and able to convey a wide range of emotions.
 There is often a tinge of sadness or pain in moments of uplift that speak to the underlying darkness of the album and provide a contrast.

 There’s an intense variety of different synth tones and timbres on Synthia that keep the listener’s ears engaged.
-The sonic palette ranges from lambent glow to guttural, demonic growling and creates moments of strong interaction between all of the textures, emotions and sonic sensations in the tracks.
+The sonic palette ranges from lambent glow to guttural, demonic growling.
+This creates moments of strong interaction between all of the textures, emotions and sonic sensations in the tracks.

 My Favourite Tracks Analyzed